chen-siyi7/cbcGWAS/cbcGWAS/README.md

 MIT.
 See `LICENSE`.

-The author thanks colleagues at the LSU Health Sciences Center New Orleans School of Public Health, and acknowledges the open-source software developers whose tools (LDSC, GCTA/mtCOJO, Slope-Hunter, MVMR-cML, MVMR-cML-bias-correction, MendelianRandomization, TwoSampleMR, REGENIE, SAIGE) made this work possible.

 ---

 ## Issues and contact

-Please file issues at <https://github.com/sychen-lsuhsc/cbcGWAS/issues>.
+Please file issues at <https://github.com/chen-siyi7/cbcGWAS/issues>.
 For correspondence regarding the manuscript, contact Siyi Chen at LSU Health Sciences Center New Orleans (email in the manuscript).